cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Services_and_Daemons_in_Cumulus_Linux.md

 ## Identify Active Listener Ports for IPv4 and IPv6

-<span id="src-8362578_indexterm-CF3DD1DE338E5873F7A5DAC769DF11BE">You
-can identify the </span>active listener ports under both IPv4 and IPv6 using the `netstat` command:
+You can identify the active listener ports under both IPv4 and IPv6 using the `netstat` command:

 ```